 Well-crafted EULAs help manage legal and financial risks associated with software distribution:

-Warranty Disclaimers: EULAs typically disclaim warranties about software performance, fitness for purpose, and error-free operation.
+Warranty Disclaimers: EULAs typically disclaim warranties about software performance, fitness for purpose, and error-free operation, and may also disclaim responsibility for data loss.

 Indemnification Protection: EULAs may protect software companies from liability for user misuse or unauthorized modifications.